nisicadmir/nodejs-typescript/tutorial-2.md

   console.log(num.length);
 });
 ```
+Add `/* eslint-disable @typescript-eslint/no-unused-vars */` at the top of the file to ignore linter errors for not using variables like `req: Request`

 If you look at the code above, you will see that we have 2 `known` exceptions and one `unknown`.
 When we want to throw an exception from a route we can do it with the `throw` keyword or by calling the `next` function with an actual exception.
 Error handler will catch both exceptions.
 However, when it comes to async logic then it will be solved in another way which we will cover next.